-So, maybe understanding Sodom has less to do with finger-pointing and judgment and more to do with opening our eyes to our own penchant for materialism and greed, and our personal need for the grace of Christ.
+So, maybe understanding Sodom and Gomorrah has less to do with finger-pointing and judgment and more to do with opening our eyes to our own penchant for materialism and greed, and our personal need for the grace of Christ.

 Because whether we live in Jerusalem, Sodom or America, we’re all guilty and deserve God’s wrath—until we accept the glorious gift of salvation through Jesus Christ.